 Reading is both entertaining and educational.
 You don’t have to read entire books if that’s a scary place to start (though I highly recommend it).
 Magazine articles and blog posts count too.

 Reading makes a person more well-rounded and interesting.
-Here’s a great article about why it is important to read every day.

 6. Drink water